Saudi Arabia offers cease-fire plan to Yemen rebels

 Whether the Houthis accept the Saudi proposal remains in question.
 On Friday, Houthi leader Mohammed Ali al-Houthi proposed a nationwide cease-fire contingent upon Saudi Arabia reopening Sanaa’s airport to commercial flights and lifting restrictions on cargo shipments to Hodeida.
 The port there handles the majority of the country’s vital imports.
 Both are long-standing demands of the Houthis, who swept into Sanaa from their northwestern strongholds in September 2014.

+“There is nothing new about the Saudi initiative,” another senior Houthi official told the AP on condition of anonymity in line with regulations.
+“First, the airport and the port must both be opened.”

-A Saudi-led coalition entered the conflict in March 2015 as the Houthis threatened to take Yemen’s port city of Aden and completely overrun the country’s internationally recognized government.
+A Saudi-led coalition entered Yemen’s war in March 2015 as the Houthis threatened to take Yemen’s port city of Aden and completely overrun the country’s internationally recognized government.
 The Saudis promised the offensive — the brainchild of Crown Prince Mohammed bin Salman — would be over in short order.

 Six years later, the fighting rages on.
 The war has killed some 130,000 people, including over 13,000 civilians slain in targeted attacks, according to the Armed Conflict Location & Event Project.
 Tens of thousands of children have died of starvation and disease.
 Just last week, Griffiths warned that “the war is back in full force.”